paij0se/ymp3cli/README.md

 - python 3.6.1 or above (for spotdl)
 - ffmpeg 4.2 or above (added to PATH)
 - spotDL https://github.com/spotDL/spotify-downloader#installation

-> **_YouTube Music must be available in your country for spotDL to work.
-This is because we use YouTube Music to filter search results.
-You can check if YouTube Music is available in your country, by visiting [YouTube Music](https://music.youtube.com)._**

-## Installation

 ### Installing FFmpeg